shirakaba/react-native-typescript-2d-game/README.md

 ## Usage

+If you just want to try out the game without interacting with the repo, you can

 ### Global dependencies

 If you haven't made a `create-react-native-app` project before, you may need to install the Xcode command-line tools (if you're a Mac user), `yarn`, `create-react-native-app` itself, and `watchman`.
 Here are the instructions to get set up (for Mac):